EdSaleh/web.ts/README.md

 ##main() Method:
 Allows to execute or create components using hash-link anchors when navigating.
 Cases can be chosen based on specific hash command with format #hash-command[/?](args...)
+You use hashCommand():string and hashArgs():Object to get the command and the arguments.

 [Open Source Project Website Link](https://github.com/medozs/web.ts)